minimind/dispatch-on-value-for-python/README.rst

 Quick guide
 ***********

-First you need to register your dispatch methods, also side the pattern they should match on.
+First you need to register your dispatch methods, alongside the pattern they should match on.

 ::